Items are the building blocks of Omeka Classic. To build your digital collections website, you must first add items.

 Each metadata field's text may be enhanced using basic HMTL tags.
 Check the HTML box below the text box to enable a visual HTML editor.

-For more information about working with the HTML editor, please see Using HTML Editor-TinyMCE
+For more information about working with the HTML editor, please read Using the HTML Editor.

 Properties of Items

-Items: Each item contains Dublin Core and Item Type metadata; an item can belong to one collection at a time, and have an infinite number of tags.
+Items: Each item contains Dublin Core and Item Type metadata, plus other metadata fields added by plugins.
+An item can belong to one collection (or none), and have an infinite number of tags.
 Items may contain many or no files.

-Collections: May be comprised of different items.
+Collections: May comprise different items.
 Items may only belong to one collection a time.

 Tags: Tags can be added to any item, and an item may contain an infinite number of tags.

 Clicking on the "Items" tab from the Dashboard or

 /admin page takes you to a list of items.
 By default, these are sorted with the most-recently added items at the top.

 The "Browse Items" view displays items in a table.
 Each row is one item.
 There are columns for a checkbox (to select items for bulk actions), the item title, item creator, item type, and the date added.